 The Compensation Committee consists of Messrs.
 Aquila, Bay and Gordon.
 We named Mr. Aquila as the Chairperson of the Compensation Committee.
-The Board has determined that each of the members of the Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act and satisfies the independence requirements of Nasdaq.
-The Compensation Committee met one time during 2022.
+The Board has determined that each of the members of the Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act and satisfies the independence requirements of Rule 5605(d)(2) of the Nasdaq listing standards.
+The Compensation Committee met nine times during 2023.

-The functions of the Compensation Committee include, among other things:
+The functions of the Compensation Committee include, among other things, to:

-- review and recommend policies relating to compensation and benefits of our officers and employees; - review and approve corporate goals and objectives relevant to compensation of our chief executive officer and other senior officers; - evaluate the performance of our officers in light of established goals and objectives; - · recommend compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.
+- · review and recommend policies relating to compensation and benefits of our officers and employees; - review and approve corporate goals and objectives relevant to compensation of our chief executive officer and other senior officers; - evaluate the performance of our officers in light of established goals and objectives; - · recommend compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.